-Alas, while attending the recent National Women’s Studies Association conference in Denver, I was reminded of the importance of remembering the true history behind the day when I saw someone in attendance wearing this shirt, which reads “Genocide – Poverty – Hunger / No Thanks / No Giving! /What are you Celebrating? / Give Thanks Everyday.
+While attending the National Women’s Studies Association conference in Denver, I was reminded of the importance of remembering the true history behind Thanksgiving.
+I saw someone in attendance wearing this shirt, which reads: “Genocide—Poverty—Hunger / No Thanks / No Giving! / What are you Celebrating? / Give Thanks Everyday.

 According to a single-paragraph account in the writings of one Pilgrim, a harvest feast did take place in Plymouth in 1621, probably in mid-October, but the Indians who attended were not even invited.
 Though it later became known as ‘Thanksgiving,’ the Pilgrims never called it that.
 And amidst the imagery of a picnic of interracial harmony is some of the most terrifying bloodshed in New World history.